-Part of the process of finding the right college or university to attend includes researching something most people take for granted: a school’s financial health.
+Part of the process of finding the right college or university to attend includes researching something most people take for granted: a college’s financial health.

-Just because a school has existed for a long time, or is an integral part of a city or town, doesn’t guarantee it will be there forever–especially now that COVID-19 has forced campuses to shut down.
+Just because a school has existed for a long time, or is an integral part of a city or town, doesn’t guarantee it will be there forever.

 Even before the pandemic hit, the business of higher education was financially challenged.

-As noted by HechingerReport.org, a nonprofit, independent news organization focused on inequality and innovation in education, “More than half of university trustees in a survey conducted by the Association of Governing Boards of Universities and Colleges said they were concerned about the financial futures of their institutions.
-The survey was released in late January — before the market went into its slide.”
+As noted by HechingerReport.org, a nonprofit, independent news organization focused on inequality and innovation in education, “More than half of university trustees in a survey conducted by the Association of Governing Boards of Universities and Colleges said they were concerned about the financial futures of their institutions.”

-There are obvious problems that affect students when a school shuts its doors, however.
+Prospective students should research their college choices carefully because there are obvious problems that affect students when a school shuts its doors.

 The less obvious problems might be a blot on a degree that emanated from such a school, or a lack of an alumni network that can be so important to a student.